cypherpunk-academy/michaelschmidt.berlin/content/en/blog/epikur-energy-to-work-02-21.md

 title: Iris, did people have more energy to work in the past?
 date: 2021-02-23T19:00:00-01:00
 description: >
-  The lack of energy and power that people often talk about is related to an error in thinking that leads to fear and thus losing access to power, but if you learn to trust that you have enough energy, you can do your work without any problems.
-(Chat GPT)
+  The lack of energy and strength that people often talk about is related to a thinking error that leads to getting scared and thus losing access to strength, but if you learn to trust that you have enough energy, you can go through your work without any problems.
-topic: Garden of Epicurus
+topic: The Garden of Epicurus
 type: post
 image: images/epikur/epikur-energy-to-work.png
-audio: epikur-energy-to-work-02-21.mp3
+audio: epikur-energy-to-work-21-02.mp3
 imageWidth: 90
 author: Iris
 categories:
-  - Garden of Epicurus
+  - The Garden of Epicurus
 tags:
+  - Prestanda och adaption
-  - Epicurus
+  - Energi och kraft
-  - the atmosphere
+  - Tänkfel
-  - information
+  - Role and activity
-  - universe
+  - Balans och jämvikt
 translation: auto
 layout: epikur

 ---

 ###### Question
+I often encounter the phenomenon that people tell me that people used to have more energy.
+For example, they were able to work the whole day through, but today they have less.
-I have come across this phenomenon of people telling me that they used to be able to work all day and I wonder if it might be related to the third and fourth dimension of communication that this doesn't really fit together anymore or what could it be related to?
+And I asked myself, is this perhaps connected to the third and fourth communication dimension, that something doesn't really fit any more?
+Or what could that be?

 ###### Iris
-It has to do with our performance at a very high level and our adaptation.
-Exactly where you say that when you talk about energy, you talk about whether there was a certain amount of energy and that it should be distributed and that is partly a majority misunderstanding but it is also an adaptation.
+It's largely connected with our imagination and with our adaptation.
+For example, when you talk about power or energy, you talk about it as if there were a certain amount of it.
+And that is a majority misunderstanding.
-And in that moment you are afraid that your energy will not be enough, your body becomes afraid and then you do not have access to your energy.
+The moment you get afraid that your energy will not be enough, you get afraid.
+And you don't have access to the power.
-When you trust that you have a thousand times more energy than you will need, then the energy is in motion all the time and you feel that you have power.
+When you trust that you have a thousand times more power than you need, the energy is in constant movement.
-As soon as you think that there is only a certain amount and become afraid that it will not be enough and beat it.
-Then you can't feel that you have any energy because you are standing still.
+As soon as you get afraid that you won't have enough energy, you get afraid and the power gets stuck.
-And that is the reason why people become afraid and paralysed and do not have access to their power and unfortunately it becomes less and less.
+And that's the reason why people slacken or have no more strength.
-When we do not trust that we have a thousand times more power than we need, but believe that the power can run out, the fear comes earlier and earlier. which means that we do not have access to our excess energy.
-So it is preferable.
+So when we are in this thinking error, this diminishing strength comes sooner and sooner.
+And then we lack access to the power.
+That is the reason.
-If we then physically do everything that is necessary without being comfortable without really doing uncomfortable things all the time. then we get access to all the power, all the energy, because then the body is happily satisfied and we have as much power as we want.
+If we then do everything that is necessary and uncomfortable immediately, the body becomes happy and satisfied.
-It's about the same as if you're cold, if you stay still and cut in because you think that if I just stay still and wear something I'll be warm.
-Which, interestingly, then you get colder and colder.
-If instead you start running back and forth or playing and singing and hearing yourself, dancing and all sorts of things, and then step into the warmth.
-Then the heat stays there because the body radiates heat, which means that if you have a good hold, you keep the heat, for example, over the entire mat.
-If you have learnt that energy is created in this way, you will discover what enormous surplus energy you have even when you have worked all day for 20 hours or so as I do.
-We won't talk about it now because it's work, but still.
+It's like when you're cold and you put something on.
+But you remain sitting or lying as still as possible, so that you can save as much strength as possible, so that you can warm yourself, then you don't get warm.
+But if you start to dance or play the guitar and sing or run back and forth and then wrap yourself up, the warmth stays with you and you may stay warm all night.
+When you have discovered that, then you will see that you can work through it so easily, without any problems.
+And then Iris talks about her own work here.
+She can be active and working for 20 hours at a stretch, but then she says, we're not talking about that now, because that's working narcomania.
-There is too much on this side instead of that side so we have our faults and shortcomings.
+That is too much on the other side and not too little on the other side.
+One has one's faults and shortcomings.
-Balance is what matters.
+Balance or equilibrium is what matters.